Coffee Prices Rally on Below-Normal Weekly Brazilian Rainfall

-Coffee prices are trading sharply higher today after Somar Meteorologia reported that Brazil's largest arabica coffee-growing area, Minas Gerais, received 38.3 mm of rain during the week ended December 19, or 76% of the historical average.
+Coffee prices rallied after Somar Meteorologia on Monday reported that Brazil's largest arabica coffee-growing area, Minas Gerais, received 38.3 mm of rain during the week ended December 19, or 76% of the historical average.

 The outlook for ample coffee supplies is weighing on prices.
 On December 4, Conab, Brazil's crop forecasting agency, raised its total Brazil 2025 coffee production estimate by 2.4% to 56.54 million bags, from a September estimate of 55.20 million bags.